PhilGrunewald/MeterData/README.md

 *Editing an existing activity*

 Tapping an activity on the home screen opens up the 6 editing options shown in Figure 10.
+These can be:

 -   add another activity that took place in parallel
 -   repeat that (past) activity now
 -   change the caption of the activity (time use code remains unchanged)
 -   change the time of the activity
 -   report the activity as ended
--   deleting the activity
+-   delete the activity

 Section Activities explains how activity records are processed and stored.